-The Linguistics Program at Saint Mary’s University invites applications for an eight-month position at the rank of assistant professor, to begin 1 September 2017.
+The Linguistics Program at Saint Mary’s University invites applications for an eight-month position at the rank of assistant professor, to begin 1 September 2018.
 The position is a sabbatical replacement.
-The successful applicant will be responsible for teaching a full-year Introduction to Linguistics course, and three single-semester second-year courses.
-One of these is Phonetics in the fall term, the others are Phonology and Semantics in the winter term.
+The successful applicant will be responsible for teaching a full-year Introduction to Linguistics (LING 1200), and three single-semester courses.
+These include Phonetics (LING 2309), Interdisciplinary Perspectives in Linguistics: Bilingualism (LING 3350) in the fall term, and Semantics (LING 2340) in the winter term.
 The program is seeking an excellent teacher and researcher.
 Applicants must have a doctorate in linguistics and evidence of teaching effectiveness.
 Salary will be determined according to the regular Assistant Professor scale described in the Collective Agreement, pro-rated to eight months.
 Collective Agreement Link: http://www.smu.ca/about/collective-agreements.html

 Saint Mary’s University has approximately 7,500 full-time students.
 The Linguistics Program is an undergraduate interdisciplinary program offering, Honours, Majors, Minors, and a Certificate in Linguistics.
 Program courses include core areas and courses cross-listed with Anthropology, English, French, Irish Studies, Philosophy, Psychology, and Sociology.
 The Academic Calendar with program and course information is available here: http://www.smu.ca/webfiles/UGcalendar2016-1726April2016.pdf